(B) Technical

 sources flow.

-(76) "Relative source contribution" or "RSC" means the
+contribution" or "RSC" means the factor (percentage) used in calculating a HNV

-factor (percentage) used in calculating a HNV or HNC to account for all sources
+or HNC to account for all sources of exposure to a contaminant.
+The RSC

-of exposure to a contaminant.
-The RSC reflects the per cent of total exposure
+reflects the per cent of total exposure which can be attributed to surface

-which can be attributed to surface water through water intake and fish
+water through water intake and fish consumption.

-organisms, either natural or introduced, which presently exist or have existed
+aquatic species" mean those organisms, either natural or introduced, which

-in the surface waters of the state prior to July 1, 1977, with the exception of
+presently exist or have existed in the surface waters of the state prior to

-those banned species outlined in rule
+July 1, 1977, with the exception of those banned species outlined in rule

-1501:31-19-01
+1501:31-19-01 of the

-designated as representative shall satisfy one or more of the following:
+shall satisfy one or more of

-(a) Species
+(a) Species that are

 particularly vulnerable to the existing or proposed environmental impact in

-that are commercially or recreationally
+commercially or recreationally valuable.

-that are threatened, rare, or endangered
+(c) Species that are threatened, rare, or

-(d) Species
+(d) Species that are

-critical to the structure and function of the aquatic community
+critical to the structure and function of the aquatic community.

 (e) Species whose presence is causally